 Scott Adams: (paraphrasing) “So, how badly have you roasted my client on your website?”

 Brian Bates: “Actually, I haven’t yet.
 I was waiting for some of the details.
 But, its coming.”

 Scott Adams: “I’m sure it is.
 Before you do that, I’d like to ask you to look over some of this evidence and give me your gut reaction.
 My guy claims he’s completely innocent, but you know how that goes.
 You may know some of these women and you may be able to give us some insights as to why they’d make these accusations if they are not true.
 Or, maybe my guy’s guilty and you can convince me of that.
 In that case I may need to focus on a plea.”

 I’ve known Mr. Adams both personally and professionally for several years.
 I’ve worked directly and indirectly on many of his cases.
-I first met Mr. Adams when I hired him in 2005 to successfully represent me when I faced false accusations by multiple female accusers and the wrath of Oklahoma City Police Vice Lt.
-Doug Kimberlin and then Oklahoma County District Attorney Wes Lane – both of whom cared very little about the truth.
+I first formally met Mr. Adams when I hired him in 2005 to successfully represent me when I too faced false accusations by multiple female accusers and the wrath of Oklahoma City Police Vice Lt.
+Doug Kimberlin and then Oklahoma County District Attorney Wes Lane – both of whom care very little about truth nor justice.
 In the end, my female accusers were shown to be liars and the charges were all dismissed.
 That experience, and the work I did on my own case, convinced me to become a licensed, armed, private investigator - in hopes of helping others in similar situations.

 After looking over the evidence available at that time, I told Mr. Adams that though I had no idea if Daniel was innocent or guilty, I did not believe there was anything at that point proving Daniel Holtzclaw had committed any crime.
-In fact, I agreed with Mr. Adams that much of the investigation seemed premature, biased and greatly flawed.
+In fact, I agreed with Mr. Adams that much of the investigation seemed premature, bias and greatly flawed.